 When Using a Personal Loan to Invest Might Make Sense

 Ultimately, whether you should consider using personal loans for investing may hinge on your investment goals, timeline for investing, and risk tolerance.
-But there are some situations where it might benefit you.
+There are some situations where it could make sense.

 1. You Can Qualify for the Lowest Rates, Based on Credit

 Why?
 While you might be earning returns on your investments, you’re paying some of them back to the lender in the form of loan interest.
-So it makes sense to angle for the lowest rates possible.
-If you have good to excellent credit, that could be an incentive to get a personal loan or investor line of credit.
+So it makes sense to angle for the lowest rates possible, which are generally offered to those with good to excellent credit.

 2. You May Be Able to Pay the Loan Off Early

 Being able to pay the loan off ahead of schedule could help you save money on interest charges.
-So think about your budget and what you might realistically be able to afford to pay each month to get the loan paid off early.
+Given those potential savings, think about your budget and what you might realistically be able to afford to pay each month to get the loan paid off early.

 3. You’re Confident About Your Return Potential

-Some financial experts might say that personal loans for private investors only make sense when they’re guaranteed to get a return that outpaces what they’ll pay in interest.
+Some financial experts might say that personal loans for investing only make sense when the investments are guaranteed to get a return that outpaces what’s paid in interest on the loan.
 But trying to predict a stock or exchange-traded fund’s future performance is an inexact science and not a recommended practice.

 For that reason, it’s important to consider how confident you are about an investment paying off.
 This is where you may need to do some research to understand what an investment’s risk/reward profile looks like, how well it’s performed in the past, what’s happening with the market currently, and where it might be headed next.